tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

   Experience the ancient world of martial arts, as you never have before.
 Seize your trusted weapon and join your martial brothers.
 It's time to become a **LEGEND**!

 - ### Game Concept

   **Silk Road: Legends of Wǔlín** is based on historical China and the famous Silk Road trade routes.
 Designed to profoundly immerse players in ancient civilizations of the Far East, it provides players an opportunity to experience the thrill of exploring a new, mysterious, and often dangerously deadly world.
 Players create unique custom characters, complete quests, fight enemies, obtain pets, and more.
 There are no restrictive fixed classes or professions on the Silk Road.
-All players can freely undertake any task at will.
+All players freely undertake any task at will.

   The Silk Road, itself, is a vast cultural and economic network of ancient trade routes connecting China with Egypt and Rome.
 Many types of travelers journey along the Silk Road.
 While some desire only adventure, others prefer fortune and glory.